 Relocating to Silicon Valley

-The thriving Bay Area region and booming job opportunities attract students to Northeastern University–Silicon Valley from around the world.
+The thriving South Bay Area region and booming job opportunities attract students to Northeastern University–Silicon Valley from around the world.
 With close proximity to top industry leaders, we are thrilled to call the Silicon Valley home.

 If you are looking to relocate, here are some helpful tips and links to get you started.